A pattern that's repeated many times throughout history.

 An institution collects narrow, often defensible data about a real problem.
 The data enters a public environment that rewards alarm over precision.
 A policy conclusion follows that the data itself cannot support.
-Ideologues, elitists and opportunists jump onto the story to push their own agenda (often one of exclusion and resource hording).
-This is a pattern that's repeated many times throughout history.
+Ideologues, elitists and opportunists jump onto the story to push their own agenda, often one of exclusion and resource hoarding.

 Brigham, A Study of American Intelligence